SPARTonScratch/White-Dove-Chess-Engine/README.md

 ---

 *Note: White Dove's development has been influenced by discussions and collaborations within the Scratch community.
 Special thanks to contributors such as [@ArnoHu](https://scratch.mit.edu/users/ArnoHu/) and [@birdracerthree](https://scratch.mit.edu/users/birdracerthree/) for their insights and support.
-A lot of code and techniques were also taken from various engines and resources including but not limited to the Chess Programming Wiki, the [Stockfish Chess Engine](https://github.com/official-stockfish/Stockfish) (for a lot of the HCE elements, from SF11)*, [Smallbrain](https://github.com/Disservin/Smallbrain), [GoK](https://scratch.mit.edu/projects/148769358/), and many more.
-This project would not have been possible without them!
+A lot of code and techniques were also taken from various engines and resources including but not limited to the Chess Programming Wiki, the [Stockfish Chess Engine](https://github.com/official-stockfish/Stockfish) (for a lot of the HCE elements, from SF11),[Smallbrain](https://github.com/Disservin/Smallbrain), [GoK](https://scratch.mit.edu/projects/148769358/), and many more.
+This project would not have been possible without them!*